 Chalk paint promises that you’ll never need to sand or prime your projects, but sometimes that’s simply not true.
-Sure you can keep layering paint colors until you can’t see the stains that leak through but if you’re going for a smooth, clean finish, sanding and priming is really helpful.
+Sure you can keep layering paint colors until you can’t see the stains that leak through.
+But if you’re going for a smooth, clean finish, the right prepping method is helpful.
+The more complicated conventional process of sanding, priming, painting is tried and true and it works.
 It helps smooth out any rough spots in the wood and guards against bleeding through of old stains.
 You may not notice these things at first, but if you paint a lot of furniture, you’ll eventually run into these problems.
 You’ll need a good oil-based primer to completely block stains.
 This is the kind of primer I use.

 2. Conventional products are more durable.

-This is probably the biggest reason why I don’t use chalk paint.
+This is probably the biggest reason I don’t use chalk paint.
 Did you know you need to reapply the wax every few years?
-You need to reapply it even sooner for furniture that in high traffic areas like chairs and tables.
+You need to reapply it even sooner for furniture in high traffic areas like chairs and tables.
 And it requires an entire month to fully cure.
 I’m willing to bet that most furniture that’s sold using chalk paint isn’t sitting around for an entire month before it’s moved to sell.

 And I was never able to get the wax to completely cure.
 It would scrape off fairly easily even months later.
 I’m sure that was a user error, but I’m probably not the only one who has issues with that.
 I did, however, keep using chalk paint for quite some time because I had accumulated so much of it.
 Using a polycrylic top coat to make my furniture more durable seemed to work much better.
-I prefer polycrylic over polyurathane because polyurethane is known to yellow over time.
-I know that some brands of chalk paint make more durable finishes, but for the price is still much higher than other products on the market.
+I prefer polycrylic over polyurethane because polyurethane is known to yellow over time.
+I know that some brands of chalk paint make more durable finishes, but the price is still much higher than other products on the market.
 Which brings me to my next point.